 The tasting room, operated by Brad’s brother, Grady Beard, is a popular stop for tours, including Out in the Vineyard, an event and travel company that caters specifically to the LGBTQ community.
 The Mercury team strives to make their establishment a friendly and inviting environment, often putting on live music performances with the owners and other guests for happy hour.

 Mercury wines play with the themes from the winery’s local and musical roots: included in their lineup is a Freddie Cuvee, Heavy Metal Red Blend and a mourvédre and merlot blend called Element.
 Visitors can taste wine outdoors on a patio and then dine, just a few steps away from the tasting room, at top regional restaurants Catelli’s and Diavola Pizzeria & Salumeria.
 The tasting room is open Friday through Sunday from 11 a.m. to 5 p.m.
 Reservations are recommended.

 21025 Geyserville Ave., Geyserville, 707-857-9870

-Noble Folk has been recognized by the San Francisco Business Journal as one of the top LGBTQIA+ owned businesses in the Bay Area for the last six years.
-This year, they were named one of the 12 best ice cream spots in the Bay Area by the San Francisco Chronicle.
+Noble Folk has been recognized by the San Francisco Business Journal as one of the top LGBTQIA+ owned businesses in the Bay Area for the last seven years.
+In 2021, they were named one of the 12 best ice cream spots in the Bay Area by the San Francisco Chronicle.
 Try their new blueberry cheesecake ice cream flavor inspired by a local children’s book.

 116 Matheson St., Healdsburg, 707-395-4426; 539 4th St., Santa Rosa, 707-978-3392